sammyers/PythonCraft/index.md

 A program to procedurally generate 3-dimensional worlds made of cubes based on a number of terrain algorithms.

 ### To run:
-* Generate a folder of terrain files by running generate_world.py; change the SEED variable to change the output of the terrain algorithm if desired.
+* Generate terrain files by running generate_world.py; change the SEED variable to change the output of the terrain algorithm if desired.
 * Load the program by running main.py.
-Make sure the WORLD_DIR variable is equal to the name of the directory containing the region files.
+Make sure the WORLD_FILE variable is equal to the name of the region file.

 #### Dependencies: